Emyrk/nampower/SCRIPTS.md

 ```

 #### GetBagItems()
-Returns a nested table containing all items in all bags (including bank if open).
+Returns a nested table reference containing all items in all bags (including bank if open).

 **Returns:**
-- A Lua table with bag indices as keys and bag contents as values
+- A Lua table reference with bag indices as keys and bag contents as values
 - Each bag contains **1-indexed** slot numbers as keys and item info tables as values
 - Bag indices:
   - 0 = Inventory pack (16 slots)